RallyRACC-Rally de Espana

 - Only mixed surface round of the season.

-- Two days of asphalt are blended with a day of primarily gravel stages, but which also contain asphalt sections.
+- Two days of asphalt are blended with a day of primarily gravel stages, but which also contains asphalt sections.

 - Fast, smooth sweeping asphalt is comparable to a race circuit in its characteristics.